Nights into Dreams: In other media

-Claris and Elliot make a cameo appearance in Sonic Team's Burning Rangers (1998), with both Claris and Eliot sending the Rangers emails thanking them for their help.
-Nights into Dreams-themed pinball areas feature in Sonic Adventure (1998) and Sonic Pinball Party (2003), with soundtrack being featured in the latter game.
+Claris and Elliot appear in Sonic Team's Burning Rangers (1998).
+Nights-themed pinball areas feature in Sonic Adventure (1998) and Sonic Pinball Party (2003).
 The PlayStation 2 games EyeToy: Play (2003) and Sega SuperStars (2004) both feature minigames based on Nights into Dreams, in which Nights is controlled using the player's body.
 Nights is also an unlockable character in Sonic Riders (2006) and Sonic Riders: Zero Gravity (2008).

-A minigame version of Nights into Dreams is playable through using the Nintendo GameCube – Game Boy Advance link cable connectivity with Phantasy Star Online Episode I & II (2000) and Billy Hatcher and the Giant Egg (2003).
+A minigame version of Nights into Dreams is playable through using the Nintendo GameCube – Game Boy Advance link cable connectivity with Phantasy Star Online Episode I & II (2002) and Billy Hatcher and the Giant Egg (2003).
 Following a successful fan campaign by a Nights into Dreams fansite, the character Nights was integrated into Sonic & Sega All-Stars Racing (2010) as a traffic guard.
-Nights and Reala also appear as playable characters in Sega Superstars Tennis (2008) and Sonic & All-Stars Racing Transformed (2012), the latter of which also features a Nights into Dreams-themed racetrack.
+Nights and Reala also appear as playable characters in Sega Superstars Tennis (2008), Sonic & All-Stars Racing Transformed (2012) the latter of which also features a Nights into Dreams-themed racetrack. and Nights will also be added as free downloadable content in Sonic Racing: CrossWorlds (2025).
 The limited Deadly Six edition of Sonic Lost World (2013) features a Nights into Dreams-inspired stage, "Nightmare Zone", as downloadable content.

-One of the developers of Skullgirls is a fan of the game, and cited Gillwing as an influence on a character design.

 Comics

-In February 1998, Archie Comics adapted Nights into Dreams into a three-issue comic book miniseries to test whether a Nights comic would sell well in North America.
+In February 1998, Archie Comics partnered with Sega of America to adapt Nights into Dreams into a three-issue comic book miniseries to test whether a Nights comic would sell well in North America.
 The first miniseries was loosely based on the game, with Nights identified as male despite the character's androgynous design.
 The company later released a second three-issue miniseries, continuing the story of the first, but the series did not gain enough sales to warrant an ongoing series.
 It was later added to a list of guest franchises featured in Archie Comics' Worlds Unite crossover between its Sonic the Hedgehog and Mega Man comics.

+Appearances in movies

+Nights into Dreams makes a cameo appearance in the Sonic The Hedgehog movie produced by Paramount after gaining the movie rights to use Sega characters from Sega of America.